Zylann/godot_voxel/doc/source/smooth_terrain.md

 Signed distance fields
 -------------------------

+### Concept

 TODO

+### Scaled values

+TODO

 Transvoxel
 -----------

-TODO More information about Transvoxel
+### Definition

+Transvoxel is an extension of Marching Cubes that can be used to create smooth meshes from voxel data.
+The advantage of this algorithm is to integrate stitching of different levels of details without causing cracks, so it can be used to render very large landscapes.

+For more information, visit [https://transvoxel.org/](https://transvoxel.org/).

 ### Smooth stitches in vertex shader

 Transvoxel uses special meshes to stitch blocks of different level of detail.
 However the seams may still be visible as occasional sharp little steps.
-To smooth this out a bit, meshes produced by `VoxelMesherTransvoxel` contain extra information in their `COLOR` attribute, telling how to move vertices to smooth those steps.
+To smooth this out a bit, meshes produced by `VoxelMesherTransvoxel` contain extra information in their `COLOR` attribute, telling how to move vertices to smooth those steps, and make room for them in the regular part of the mesh.

 Create and setup a `ShaderMaterial` on your terrain, and integrate this snippet to it: